What does permeability mean?

 Position of the HRK

-The "Ten recommendations for increasing permeability between vocational and academic education" (2015) (german only), published in 2015 by the expert group "Permeability between vocational and academic education" (an association of the Confederation of German Employers' Associations (BDA), the Stifterverband and the German Rectors' Conference (HRK), represent sustainable goals for stakeholders in the field of vocational and academic education.
+The "Ten recommendations for increasing permeability between vocational and academic education" (2015) (in German), published in 2015 by the expert group "Permeability between vocational and academic education" (an association of the Confederation of German Employers' Associations (BDA), the Stifterverband and the German Rectors' Conference (HRK), represent sustainable goals for stakeholders in the field of vocational and academic education.

-Both the HRK resolution "Reorganisation of access to higher education for those with vocational qualifications" (german only) and the declaration "For more permeability between vocational education and training and higher education" (german only) issued jointly with the Association of German Chambers of Industry and Commerce (DIHK) in connection with the Federal Government's Qualification Initiative already addressed the role of competence-oriented recognition of prior learning for the implementation of permeability in 2008.
+Both the HRK resolution "Reorganisation of access to higher education for those with vocational qualifications" (in German) and the declaration "For more permeability between vocational education and training and higher education" (in German) issued jointly with the Association of German Chambers of Industry and Commerce (DIHK) in connection with the Federal Government's Qualification Initiative already addressed the role of competence-oriented recognition of prior learning for the implementation of permeability in 2008.